 Listen carefully to the chorus and you can hear softly below the harmonies in the mix Roger Waters singing the melody in tenor.

 The airport sound effects were removed from the movie version’s outro.
 It’s a little quieter and you can hear a little more of the music.
-The sounds of middle school Pink and his friends paying near a rail line softly fade in.
+The sounds of middle school Pink and his friends playing near a rail line softly fade in.
 As the song fades out, there are also additional bass flourishes which were not present in the album mix.

 A clean version for radio play was released on Off The Wall – Special Radio Construction promo LP.
 Although the intro is clean with no sound effects, the outro fades out completely right at the same spot in the music that we’d hear the first notes of “Empty Spaces” on the album.